What enables AI to prosper?

 "Data has shape - and the shape matters"

 Data has shape and the shape matters.
 If we combine data consisting of the color of leaves on a certain selection of trees and its relation to climatological seasons, we can make a logical assumption about one tree’s color based on what climatological season we are in.
 If we stir around the shape of those data sets and add assumptions of when a certain season arrives in time – we can make a logical assumption of the color of a certain selection of trees at a given time point.
 An artificially intelligent recommendation system is also restrained by the shape of the data that it can analyze.
 Creating a recommendation for one specific user on an e-commerce platform is based on that the shape of the data from the user – observations of the user’s individual behavior on that platform along with, for example, geographical location.
 It is merely a way of narrowing down your customer segments into more precise spaces.
 But to make it even more intelligent and making the space even more precise – it needs to be fueled by more data.
 What type of data?
 Some data could initially be more interesting than other, for example demography.
 But certain types of data can have intrinsic value beyond its original purpose.
-You can study satellite imagery of a retailer’s parking lot to assess its economic performance.
+You can study satellite imagery of a retailer’s parking lot as one part of data set in a forecasting model to predict the retailer's economic performance.
 Was this a part of the purpose of launching satellites into space?